NickMaev/bootstrap3-native/README.md

 This version:
 * contains types;
 * allows you to build isomorphic web applications;
-* hasn't got an automatic initialization of a components.
+* hasn't got an automatic initialization of components.

 # Installation
 `npm install bootstrap3-native`